maxberger/gotify-matrix-bot/README.md

 ### Docker

 You can use docker to run the bot.
 You need a mount the /data directory in read-write mode.
-The data directory needs to contain the `config.yaml` (copy from [example.config.yaml](example.config.yaml) and edit) file and the [messageTamplate.md](messageTamplate.md) file.
+The data directory needs to contain the `config.yaml` (copy from [example.config.yaml](example.config.yaml) and edit) file.
 It will also store state data from the running bot.

 Sample docker compose snippet: